CupKido/Hokku-Discord-Bots/README.md

   * actions tester - tool that helps you test actions of other bots
   * event logger - tool that lets you see the logs of the past day
   * discord api commands - lets you use some basic api command
+  * prefix_adapter - adapts all commands without parameters to prefix commands
   * to do list - lets each user access a to do list that is saved on the bot
   * active study rooms - for rooms with cam only
   * activity notifier - lets users get notified when there are more than a certain number of users on vc, or when their friend joins vc